mercedes-benz/score/docs/features/ai-platform/index.rst

 The following diagram shows how the backend implementation is selected at compile time via CMake flags.
 Depending on the configuration, either the ONNX Runtime, TensorRT, or a mock adapter is compiled into the application.
+The static backend selection at compile time ensures deterministic behavior and reduces runtime complexity which simplifies certification.

 .. uml::